Paarth3/Paarth3/README.md

 ### 🔭 What is Paarth currently working on?

 I focus mainly on C++ development.
 Recent projects include:
+- A multi-user group chat application system built on the Berkeley Socket API.
 - A cross-platform, multi-threaded networking system built on the Berkeley Socket API.
 - A console-based inventory management system featuring dynamic memory and Role-Based Access Control (RBAC).